- This line was added.

 - published biodata is discoverable and accessible via standards-based web-services to enable data sharing and mobilisation.

-Organisations across New Zealand collecting biodata have agreed to implement and adhere to the Biodata Services Stack in their biodata management and archiving processes and data publishing functions.
+Organisations across New Zealand collecting biodata have agreed to implement and adhere to the biodata services stack in their biodata management and archiving processes and data publishing functions.

 Goal of the TFBIS project “A national network for connecting and mobilising primary biodiversity data” is to work towards that vision by (i) defining use-cases for data mobilisation, (ii) specifying architecture and components the BSS needs to consist of, and (iii) implementing a working demonstration type connecting a limited number of data sources and providing solutions for some of the identified use-cases.
-The project partners have agreed on focusing the project on Birds, Pest Plants, Invertebrate, and Fish occurrence observations.

-Key Information for BSS Project Partners
+Key Information for project partners

 - Information about existing standards and tools for exchanging bio data